REVOLUTIONARY WAR HISTORY LIVES IN SANTEE COOPER COUNTRY

 Have lunch in historic Moncks Corner at the Barony House.
 A local favorite for twenty years and serves a variety of dishes including homemade meat and vegetables for lunch.
 Don’t be surprised if you see a local monck from Mepkin Abbey eating there at the same time.

-After lunch, take a short drive to Mepkin Abbey, a Trappist monastery located on the Cooper River and was once the plantation and home to Charleston merchant Henry Laurens and his wife Claire Booth Luce.
-Henry served as President of the United States and served as the highest ranking and most distinguished civilian in the Revolutionary War.
+After lunch, take a short drive to Mepkin Abbey, a Trappist monastery located on the Cooper River and was once the plantation and home to Charleston merchant Henry Laurens and his wife Eleanor Ball.
+Henry served as President of the 2nd Continental Congress from 1777 to 1778 and served as the highest ranking and most distinguished civilian in the Revolutionary War.

 There are many new and modern hotels in close by Summerville, including Home2 Suites by Hilton, Hampton Inn and Suites and the Holiday Inn Express & Suites.